 Through CauseConnect, many know of my work behind the scenes executing key cause marketing projects and initiatives since 2001 for Toyota, Target Corporation, City National Bank, Bank of America, Farmers Insurance, and other major companies.

-My most visible role seems to be my work managing the Chicano art collection of Cheech Marin.
-For him, since 2003, I have organized and toured over a dozen museum exhibitions of work drawn from his notable collection to more than 50 venues across the nation and in Europe.
+My most visible role at the moment seems to be my work managing the Chicano art collection of Cheech Marin.
+For him, since 2003, I have organized and toured over a dozen museum exhibitions of work drawn from his notable collection to more than 60 venues across the nation and in Europe.
 I have also published and successfully marketed art publications tied to our touring exhibitions.
 Currently, I am helping with raising awareness and dollars for The Cheech Marin Center for Chicano Art, Culture, and Industry, a national institution slated to open in California sometime during 2021 under the auspices of Riverside Art Museum.